The 7 Best Road Bike Pedals & Cleats to Ride

 • They are well balanced, so it is easy to clip into them, and you can use them with 0°, 2°, or °6 float cleats.

-To learn more about why you should use clipless pedals and what types are available on the market, read the following section.
+Read the following section to learn more about why you should use clipless pedals and what types are available on the market.

 See the full list of considered road bike pedals (on request only).